 - Modernized app switching

-The 3rd-generation Apple TV ran a modified version of iOS, and developers had to submit apps in a specific way to get access to the operating system.
+The third-generation Apple TV ran a modified version of iOS, and developers had to submit apps in a specific way to get access to the operating system.
 This meant that users only had a few streaming apps to choose from and no ability to add more, and developers had to conform to Apple app design to add apps.

 Apple moved to a dedicated operating system called tvOS for Apple TV 4.
 This move brought the Apple TV up to a fully supported platform with apps and an App Store.